-What better way to chill right down than by surrounding yourself with ice?
+What better way to chill all the way down than by surrounding yourself with ice?
 Get your skates on and take a spin on the ice – day or night – while listening to some great tunes.
 Test your balance on the small or big ice!

 As anyone from Coober Pedy will tell you, when it’s hot on the surface, it’s cool underground.
 Lucky for you we’ve done the research and dug up (get it) a list of the underground bars around Adelaide to stay cool through this summer (and through any air-conditioning-free, power outages we may also encounter!).
 Find the guide here.

-It might seem strange to head to the top of a building where the sun will be beating down, but most of the places on our Rooftop Bar Guide are clever enough to have some shade under which you can shelter… and by shelter we mean indulge in some deliciously icy cocktails and a cheese platter.
+It might seem counterintuitive to head to the top of a building, like, towards the sun, but most of the places on our Rooftop Bar Guide are clever enough to have some shade under which you can shelter… and by shelter we mean indulge in some deliciously icy cocktails and a cheese platter.

 Hit The Flicks

-For the adrenaline junkies, this is the extreme way to cool off… It might take a bit of planning (and a bit of money) but if you can get yourself down to Port Lincoln then you can have one special/insane experience when you swim with sharks.
-All we have to say is thank goodness for that cage… There’s also the chance to swim with sea lions, if you don’t feel like being eaten alive.
+For the adrenaline junkies, this is the extreme way to cool off.
+Sure it’s a bit of a planner, but if you’re happy to cruise down to Port Lincoln, the sharks await.
+All we have to say is thank goodness for that cage.
+If you’re feeling frisky, there’s also the opportunity to swim with another ferocious sea dweller – the sea lion.